Eliastik/page-shadow/ROADMAP.md

     * [x] Separate code treating mutations of page elements to a separate class?
     * [x] Separate method applying mutation observers to another class?
     * [x] Modularize content.js classes with less dependencies between classes?
+        * [ ] Separate each filter (increase contrast, reduce brightness etc.) into a class?
 * [ ] Others codebase improvements
     * [ ] No longer rely on classes for styling (filter rules and background detection) -> auto generation of a CSS style sheet? (see https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/API/tabs/insertCSS)
 * [ ] Filters module improving
     * [x] Filters: UI to report a website problem
     * [ ] Filters: Element picker to create custom rule easily
-    * [ ] Filters: match if an element is present in the page -> to match sites based on Medium/Gitlab/other types (conditonal filter)
+    * [ ] Filters: match if an element is present in the page -> to match sites based on Medium/Gitlab/other types (conditional filter)
     * [ ] Store filters on a Github repository ?
 * [ ] Prevent the attenuation of subelements (when enabling Colored elements attenuation)?